qmk/qmk_firmware/keyboards/ergodox/keymaps/deadcyclo/readme.md

 if tapped, and temporarilly toggles L3 when hold down.
 The two center L1 TOG keys toggle L1 on and off for more permanent layer toggling.

+The UNI keys enter the linux ibus unicode composer mode (ie. Ctrl+Shift+u).
+Use this to enter unicode characters.
+Hit the key, type in the unicode hex value, and hit enter.

 ## Layer 1 - Symbols and RGB

 [![Layer 1 - Symbols and RGB](images/deadcyclo-layer-1-symbols.png)](http://www.keyboard-layout-editor.com/#/gists/96714e198054c9115bafb5267cc6bc73)